rh-aiservices-bu/multi-gpu-llms/README.md

 # Distributed Serving with Multi-GPU LLMs in OpenShift

-This repository provides instructions for deploying LLMs with Multi-GPUs in distributed OpenShift / Kubernetes nodes.
+This repository provides instructions for deploying LLMs with Multi-GPUs in distributed OpenShift / Kubernetes worker nodes.

 ## 1. Overview